 - capable of handling complex information

-Our Program Coursework Offers:
+The Doctoral Program Coursework Offers:

 - intensive inquiry in transpersonal philosophy, theory and research

 - a research methods sequence that prepares students for dissertation work